 - Open to matriculated Dickinson students in any year or major.

 - Must be pre-professional work experiences that enhance your knowledge about an industry or organization.

-- Internships must be registered by the deadlines listed above, unless otherwise negotiated with the Career Center.
+- Internships must be registered by the deadlines listed above, unless otherwise negotiated with the Director of Internship Programs.

 * For more details, please review the Internship Notation Program Policies.

 Benefits of the Internship Notation Program